Why Do Cats Hiss & What You Need To Know

 A hissing cat is scared and uncomfortable.
 If the warning of a hiss is not heeded, and the cat continues to feel vulnerable or threatened, a hissing cat may progress to aggressive behavior like scratching or biting.

-Cats should always have a safe, quiet place to retreat when they are feeling nervous or scared.
+Cats should always have a safe, quiet place to retreat to when they are feeling nervous or scared.
 This can be a tall cat tree or a quiet room in the back of the house.

 It can take several weeks for new cats to settle in and adjust to each other.
 Don’t force interactions and intervene if things get too heated.
 Pheromone diffusers and sprays can also help in this situation.
-Most cats learn to at least get a long, even if they don’t love each other.
+Most cats learn to at least get along, even if they don’t love each other.

 Sometimes, It’s Hard To Identify Why Your Cat Is Hissing.